 Work will take place between 7am–5pm on Monday to Friday, and 7am–12pm on Saturdays.

-To ensure public safety during construction, the dam walkway will be closed and the Bibbulmun Track will be diverted between Monday 27 March and Thursday 30 November 2017.
+To ensure public safety during construction, the dam walkway will be closed and the Bibbulmun Track will be diverted until Thursday 30 November 2017.

 We urge visitors to the Mundaring Weir to take note of the project signage in place, stay within the Bibbulmun Track diversion, remain vigilant and take care while in the area.
 The National Trust PS1 Museum will remain open as per usual.